The Iowa State Fair is an important political stop on the presidential campaign trail. This year AIM advocates from...

 Sign up for AIM action alerts for the latest information on ways you can engage candidates and help us advance policies to improve the lives of all those affected by Alzheimer's.
+Text 52886.

-2018 will be another social media election.
+2020 will be another social media election.
 Join the conversation online with these sample social media posts to get you started.